RLV Technology Demonstration Programme: Hypersonic Flight Experiment

 The Reusable Launch Vehicle Hypersonic Flight Experiment or RLV HEX was the first test flight in the RLV Technology Demonstration Programme.
-HEX was successfully conducted on 23 May 2016.
+HEX was successfully launched on 23 May 2016.
 RLV-TD consists of a fuselage (body), a nose cap, double delta wings and twin vertical rudders.
 It has active control surfaces called Elevons and Rudders.
 Apart from the twin rudders it is similar in shape and operation to a small Space Shuttle Orbiter.
 TDV uses 600 or so heat resistant silica tiles and Flexible External Insulation, nose-cap is made out Carbon-Carbon composite with SiC coating.
 The leading edges of twin rudders are Inconel-718, wing leading edges of 15CDV6.

 HEX was the first test flight of a reusable launch vehicle developed by India.
 The test flight objectives included: